TejalBalyan/Warehouse-Mangement/README.md

 ## **Thought Process & Approach**

 ### **Initial Research and Planning**
-The project began with outlining the core functionalities required in a warehouse management system, such as item and location management, stock monitoring, and category-wise filtering.
-The design was focused on providing a simple and efficient interface for users to track inventory and manage warehouse locations seamlessly.(la folder)
+The project began with outlining the core functionalities required in a warehouse management system, such as item and location management and stock monitoring.
+The design was focused on providing a simple and efficient interface for users to track inventory and manage warehouse locations seamlessly.

 ### **Backend Design**
 The backend follows a **RESTful architecture**, using **Node.js** and **Express** to handle requests and **MongoDB** to store warehouse data.
 Key API routes manage items, locations, and stock levels.
-MongoDB was chosen due to its flexibility in handling dynamic schema changes, which is ideal for this warehouse inventory system.
+MongoDB was chosen due to its flexibility in handling dynamic schema changes, which is ideal for this warehouse inventory system.(la folder)

 ### **Frontend Design**
 The frontend is built using **React**, which enables a responsive and dynamic user interface.
 React components are used for rendering warehouse items and locations, while **Redux** manages state, ensuring that data flows seamlessly between the frontend and backend.(bla folder)